IamUkraine Studio Announces Groundbreaking Zelenskiy's NFT Collection Launch to Support Ukraine.

 According to the lead artist Mariya Makarenko, "The project will serve as a historical reminder of the global support received by Zelenskyy through this turbulent period.
 The artistic direction is focused on representing the bravery and fortitude shown by the national leadership through this challenging time.
 By presenting these art pieces to the world, we're hoping to present a unifying image of the world.
 The representation of the country's national identity is a hallmark element of the project, and we hope to convey our support through this launch."

-Further details about the utility and elements of the launch at website.
+Further details about the utility and elements of the launch at websit .

 Press Contacts: